 the tax that would have been payable if the wrong or injury had not taken place—for instance, if the damages are to compensate the claimant for a loss of trading profits, whether the claimant would have been taxable on those profits

 If this is a contractual dispute, then before considering the principles discussed in this Practice Note, you should find out whether there is an express contractual term that will be relevant to the claim in question.
-In particular there may be a tax gross-up clause providing that payments under warranties or indemnities (for instance) will be increased if the recipient suffers tax on the payment.
-An express agreement of this nature will generally be respected, provided it is clear how the clause operates in the factual circumstances that
+In particular there may be a tax gross-up clause providing that payments under warranties or indemnities (for instance) will be increased if the recipient suffers tax on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.